 Longevity scores the income source on the length of time for which it’s been seen.
 Breaks in the income source, such as a missing month in a monthly salary, will be reflected in the score: an income source with a 12-month streak will score higher than one seen for 12 months with a missing payment 6 months ago.
 Payments since a break are counted in full and payments before a break contribute half as many points to the score.

-To find out more on our Income Stability Scores or how you can use open banking to make faster and better credit decisions, you can get in touch with us here.
+To find out more about our Income Stability Scores or how you can use Open Banking to make faster and better credit decisions, you can get in touch with use here.